-Figure 1: Galaxy dataset of 82 observations with K=2 components fitted: average density, plug-in density with mean parameters, plug-in density with marginal MAP parameters, and plug-in density with joint MAP parameters, The number of iterations is 10,000 (burn-in) plus 10,000 (main).
+Figure 1: Galaxy dataset of 82 observations with K=2 components fitted: average density (gold and full), plug-in density with average parameters (tomato and dots), plug-in density with marginal MAP parameters (forest green and dots-and-dashes), and plug-in density with joint MAP parameters (chocolate and dashes).
+The number of iterations is 10,000 (burn-in) plus 10,000 (main).